burnt-labs/contracts/.github/pull_request_template.md

 - All required fields are present and properly formatted
 - Hash is 64 characters and uppercase hex
 - URLs are valid HTTPS links
-- Code IDs are unique and properly ordered
+- Code IDs are unique
-- Active contracts come before deprecated ones
+- Contracts are ordered by code_id (both active and deprecated contracts follow the same ordering)
 - README.md stays in sync with contracts.json

 If any validation fails, the script will show specific error messages to help you fix the issues.